 1. Employment Consultants:

 Employment Consultants deal with the hiring, recruiting, placement and separation of potential and current employees.
 They may also oversee a network of employment, recruitment and placement specialists.
 Such consultants may need to travel for on-campus interviews, job fairs and other avenues to recruit potential employees.
 They conduct interviews, verify documents, conduct tests whenever specified, and extend job offers.
 They also have to check references, if any.
 Employment consultants also matches employees with job openings of the employers

 2. Employment Relations Consultants:

-They promote working relations with employers and employees, and carry out various welfare services, public employment programmes and other services.
+They promote working relations with employers and employees and carry out various welfare services, public employment programs and other services.

 3. Compensation, Benefits, and Job Analysis Consultants:

-These consultants implement compensation packages/programmes and pension programmes for the employees.
-They chart out job duties and set job descriptions, and delineate qualifications, skills required and training for hiring new recruits.
+These consultants implement compensation packages/programs and pension programs for the employees.
+They chart out job duties and set job descriptions and delineate qualifications, skills required and training for hiring new recruits.
 Their duties include reviewing existing jobs and defining and introducing a new job, in consultation with the organisation they are working with.

 4. Occupational Analysis Consultants:

 Such consultants research effects of the industry and occupational trends on work environment, and liaise between various departments, companies, labor unions and the Government.